carpentries-incubator/workflows-nextflow/_episodes/10-Modules.md

 ~~~
 nextflow.enable.dsl=2

-include { index; quant } from './modules/rnaseq-tasks.nf'
+include { INDEX; QUANT } from './modules/rnaseq-tasks.nf'

 workflow {
     reads = channel.fromFilePairs('data/yeast/reads/*_{1,2}.fq.gz')
     transcriptome_ch = channel.fromPath('data/yeast/transcriptome/*.fa.gz')
-    index(transcriptome_ch)
+    INDEX(transcriptome_ch)
-    quant(index.out,reads)
+    QUANT(index.out,reads)
 }
 ~~~
 {: .language-groovy }

 ### Module aliases

-A process component, such as `index`, can be invoked only once in the same workflow context.
+A process component, such as `INDEX`, can be invoked only once in the same workflow context.

 However, when including a module component it’s possible to specify a name alias using the keyword `as` in the `include` statement.
 This allows the inclusion and the invocation of the same component multiple times in your script using different names.